 See a documentary, foreign film or an old favourite at Screening Room.
-This intimate theatre inside a heritage building can seat up to 20 and movies are free for patrons who spend S$15 (about AU$16) on food and drink.
-The alfresco rooftop bar is also an ideal spot for a post-film cocktail and critique.
+This intimate theatre inside a heritage building can seat up to 20 and the alfresco rooftop bar is an ideal spot for a post-film cocktail and critique.

 The place to find your zen

 A tooth fragment believed to be Buddha’s, which was discovered in Myanmar, inspired the creation of the Buddha Tooth Relic Temple and Museum.
 Consecrated in 2008, this incense-scented, five-storey complex charts Buddha’s life and teachings and contains the tooth, a cloisonné prayer wheel and rooftop garden.

 With giant pigeons graffitied across a wall and a thumping house-music soundtrack, Neon Pigeon stood out from the crowd when it opened in 2015.
 Its Japanese share plates and inventive cocktails have made it a mainstay.